ENG 105 M002 |

 |

 This course will explore the various ways in which popular scientific discourse has shaped British literature throughout the 19th, 20th, and 21st centuries.
-The course will begin with Mary Shelley’s Frankenstein– often considered the first science fiction novel in English– and will also include works from British modernism (Virginia Woolf’s Mrs. Dalloway), postmodernism, and the contemporary dystopian fiction of Kazuo Ishiguro.
+The course will begin with Mary Shelley’s Frankenstein– often considered the first science fiction novel in English– and will also include works from British modernism (Virginia Woolf’s Mrs. Dalloway), postmodernism, and the contemporary dystopian fiction of Kazuo Ishiguro (Never Let Me Go).
 In addition to novels, course material will include short fiction, poetry, popular science publications, and podcasts that provide a survey of evolving science discourse and corresponding literature.
 In considering literature as a cultural response to shifting paradigms of science, we will explore questions such as: how does scientific discourse make its way into literature?
 To what extent do various works and authors take the implications of scientific discourse seriously as a description of reality?
 Where is the dividing line between ‘science fiction’ and science-in-fiction, and what purposes do these categories serve?
 How does scientific discourse shape British conceptions of the self and “others”?
 How are existing power dynamics reinforced or undermined through science in fiction?
-This course fulfills the writing-intensive requirement.
+This course fulfills the writing intensive requirement.
 No previous science experience is required or assumed.

 |